santoshjpawar/concourse-email-notification/README.md

 * *make* - This will build the Docker image locally.
 * *make push* - This will push the built Docker image to repo.
-Make sure to change the repo name to your repo in Makefile before building and pushing (*DOCKER_REPO=***santoshjpawar***/concourse-email-notification*).
+Make sure to change the repo name to your repo in Makoefile before building and pushing (*DOCKER_REPO=***santoshjpawar***/concourse-email-notification*).

 ## Authorize the device
 Gmail blocks the unknown device used to send the email.
-When sending an email from any new device, you will get an error like this..
+When sending an email from any new device, you will get an error something like this...
 ```
-Error
+534-5.7.14 Please log in via your web browser and 534-5.7.14 then try again.
+534-5.7.14 Learn more at 534 5.7.14 https://support.google.com/mail/answer/78754 hw7sm51688135pac.12 - gsmtp
 ```

-You may need to authorize the device by logging into the account
+In that case, you may need to authorize the device by logging into the Google account.